nseyoisrael/Iszzynseyo/README.md

-# Iszzynseyo
-Create a motivational quotes on Christ love on Facebook
+# Iszzynseyo motivational quotes on Christ love on Facebook